 Cancer is one of the leading causes of death globally and is rapidly overtaking heart disease in many developed countries to become the number one cause of mortality.
 In 2015, there were approximately 1.7 million new cases of cancer and 600,000 deaths caused by cancer in the United States, as compared to 4.3 million new cases and 2.8 million deaths in China alone.
 Historically, there has been more research in cancers common in the United States and Europe, such as breast and lung cancer, than there has been in other cancer types which are more prevalent in Asia.
 This lack of research has contributed to fewer treatment options for those cancers that are more prevalent in Asia.
-For example, in 2016, the prevalence of biliary tract cancer, was over 200,000 patients in Asia, compared to approximately 12,600 in the United States, and there are no therapies approved to treat this disease.
-In gastric cancer, the prevalence was over one million in Asia in 2012, but only approximately 32,000 in the United States, and there is only one targeted therapy approved for first-line treatment.
+For example, in 2016, the prevalence of biliary tract cancer, the prevalence was over one million in Asia in 2012, but only approximately 32,000 in the United States, and there is only one targeted therapy approved for first-line treatment.
 For the cancers on which we are focusing, such as biliary tract cancer, patients typically present with late-stage disease that has already metastasized.
 These patients are often not eligible for surgery and curative options are limited.
 Currently, no drugs are approved in the United States for biliary tract cancer, which has a median overall survival of 11.7 months.
 We have designed our clinical trials to target the patients most likely to respond to our product candidates, which will be a subset of the overall patient population for each targeted indication.